CAD images of mid-engine 2019 Chevrolet Corvette reportedly leaked

 Given the spy shots we've seen of this non-existent, but clearly coming, mid-engine Corvette, these CAD images seem to line up well with the cars we've seen.

-Whether real or not, it's hard to prove, but it's doubtful someone went through all the trouble of creating fake CAD image, and these appear to be photos taken of a computer screen.
+Whether real or not, it's hard to prove, but it's doubtful someone went through all the trouble of creating fake CAD images, and these appear to be photos taken of a computer screen.

 We'll update you as we find out more details regarding the mid-engine Corvette.